SteeltoeOSS/Samples/Connectors/src/MySql/README.md

 This sample will be available at <http://mysql-connector.[your-cf-apps-domain]/>.

 Upon startup, the app inserts a couple rows into the bound MySql database.
-To display those rows click on the `MySql Data` link in the menu.
+To display those rows, click on the `MySql Data` link in the menu.

 ---

-### See the Official [Steeltoe Service Connectors Documentation](https://steeltoe.io/docs/steeltoe-service-connectors) for a more in-depth walkthrough of the samples and more detailed information
+### See the Official [Steeltoe Service Connectors Documentation](https://steeltoe.io/docs/steeltoe-service-connectors) for a more in-depth walkthrough of the samples and more detailed information.